microsoft/TypeScript-New-Handbook/reference/JSDoc-Type-References.md

 ### Where To Find The Code ###

-In src/compiler/checker.ts, `getTypeFromTypeReference` is a good starting point.
-The two fallbacks are in `resolveEntityName` and `getTypeReferenceType`, respectively.
+In `checker.ts`, `getTypeFromTypeReference` contains the symbol fallback.
+Then it calls `getTypeReferenceType`, which contains the type fallback.

 ## Expando ##